ds21h/ESP8266-Switch/README.md

 "descr":"Switch for testing",			Description of the switch "loglevel":1,							Logging level.
 0 = no logging, 1 = non-persistant logging, 2 = persistant logging
 "button":"on",							Button enabled
-"serverip":"192.168.2.99",				IP of your upgrade server "serverport":8080						Port of your upgrade server
+"auto-off":43200						Interval in seconds after which the switch goes off "serverip":"192.168.2.99",				IP of your upgrade server "serverport":8080						Port of your upgrade server
 }